miguelduartedev/Interactive-Maps/README.md

 Version 1.5

-- You can now access this tool through:
+- You can now access a demo of this tool through:

   - https://luisconceicaodev.github.io/Interactive-Maps/

 - Features include:

+  - Customizable maps for The World, Europe, North America, South America, Africa and Asia
   - Color Picker (react-color)
   - Filters for Political Unions and Geographic Positions (UN Definition)
   - Customizable title/description/legend of your custom map